The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Introduction

 An additional important science driver for future surveys is the question of: How well can we detect the `turnover scale' of the matter power spectrum.
 This length scale denotes the point of maximum amplitude of the matter power spectrum and for the $\Lambda$CDM model is a direct imprint of the epoch of matter-radiation equality in the early stages of the Universe.
 A number of previous works have examined this issue \cite{BlakeGlazebrook2003,SeoEisenstein2003,BlakeBridle2005}.
 However, here we now relax some of the simplifying assumptions and use our improved formalism to attempt to address questions on this topic.

 The paper breaks down as follows: In \S\ref{sec:LC1:theory} and \S\ref{sec:LC1:LCtheory} we develop the theory of the galaxy power spectrum on the curved-sky, past lightcone.
-In \S\ref{sec:approx} we explore some approximate forms to our model that can make it more numerically tractable.Then in \S\ref{sec:LC1:mocks} we describe how we create mock lightcone catalogues, and detail the process used to estimate the power spectrum from these mocks.
-In \S\ref{sec:LC1:results} we discuss the results of these measurements, and how including an optimum weighting scheme effects the power spectrum.
+In \S\ref{sec:approx} we explore some approximate forms to our model that can make it more numerically tractable.
+Then in \S\ref{sec:LC1:mocks} we describe how we create mock lightcone catalogues, detail the process used to estimate the power spectrum from these mocks, and then make comparisons to theory in \S\ref{sec:LC1:results}.
 We then explore the ability to constrain the power spectrum turnover scale from our measured spectra in \S\ref{sec:turnover}.
 Finally, in \S\ref{sec:LC1:conclusion} we summarise our findings, conclude and discuss future work.